 I have not personally been on this train journey as yet (hopefully someday though!) – but I have heard wonderful things about it.
 I can also say that it is so magical watching it pull up to the station, as you wave from the sidelines.

 This special, once-in-lifetime train trip is the perfect excuse to leave the car parked at home and live out that ultimate childhood fantasy.

 For additional info, please see the Ceres Rail Company website.

 3. Adventure Central (Think: Ziplining, MTB Trails and Segway Tours)

-If you are more an adrenaline junkie, then you are in for a treat… Because, not only do some pretty epic Cape Segway tours operate from the market – leading you through the nearby woodlands and farm paths – but there are many other rich, outdoor experiences to enjoy.
+If you are more an adrenaline junkie, then you are in for a treat… Because, not only do some pretty epic tours operate from the market (you have to find Elgin Adventure Centre) – leading you through the nearby woodlands and farm paths – but there are many other rich, outdoor experiences to enjoy.